Alzheimer’s and Time Management: Tips for Carers

 • Adapting to Patient’s Routines: Aligning activities with the patient’s natural schedule can reduce anxiety and resistance.

-• Implementing Alternative Therapies Utilisation: Techniques such as therapy or can contribute to reduced agitation in dementia patients.
+• Implementing Alternative Therapies Utilisation: Techniques such as music therapy or aromatherapy can contribute to reduced agitation in dementia patients.

 • Leveraging Support Networks: Community organisations often offer helpful resources, like counselling services or support groups.